 Here am I, doing something new;

-now it is to grow–do you not acknowledge it?
-(Isa 43:1–2, 16–19; cf. 50:2).
+now it is to grow–do you not acknowledge it?”
+(Isa 43:1–2, 16–19; cf. 50:2)

 With delightful apparent illogic, Yahweh simultaneously tells Israel to remember the Red Sea (so that they can believe he will act in the same way again) and not to remember the Red Sea (because Yahweh is going to do something new).
 Isa 51:9–11 even more concretely recalls the Red Sea event as it calls on Yahweh.
 The bidding includes a reference to the demonic sea monster, Rahab (not the Rahab in Joshua, whose name is spelled differently):